| Method | GET /_log | |

 If you want to pick out specific parts of the log information you

-can use the bytes
+can use the bytes argument, which specifies the

-number of bytes to be returned, and offset
+number of bytes to be returned, and offset,

 which specifies where the reading of the log should start, counted